 At the end of Year 1 pupils take a phonic test to assess if they have achieved an expected level of phonic understanding.
 The expected standard is to score 32 or greater out of 40.

 Key Stage 1 Teacher Assessments

 Children are assessed at the end of Key Stage 1.
-Children sit Statutory Assessment Tests (SATs) in Reading and Maths and their writing is assessed using teacher assessment.
+Children sit Statutory Assessment Tests (SATs) in Reading, Spelling and Maths, and their writing is assessed using teacher assessment.
 Every school’s teacher assessments are moderated by the Local Authority to ensure they are at the correct standard.